Panoptic Vision-Language Feature Fields: Conclusion and Future Work

 It is worth mentioning that the contrastive loss is applied on the rendered viewpoints.
-As a consequence, despite the absence of any form of association (\eg in the form of instance IDs) between masks that correspond to the same instance in different frames, the underlying reconstructed geometry of PVLFF naturally encourages the features of an instance in different viewpoints to have high similarity upon convergence.
+Despite the absence of any form of association (\eg, instance IDs) between masks that correspond to the same instance across frames, the underlying reconstructed geometry of PVLFF naturally encourages the features of an instance in different viewpoints to have high similarity upon convergence.

-Additionally, inspired by the concentration loss introduced in~\cite{bhalgat2023contrastive}, we adopt a ``slow-center" strategy.
+In order to further encourage instance features within an instance to be close to each other, we additionally adopt a ``slow-center" strategy, inspired by the concentration loss introduced in~\cite{bhalgat2023contrastive}.
 In particular, after the first training epoch, we estimate the average feature of every instance mask by querying the instance feature field.
-In the subsequent training epochs, we recompute the average feature and perform an exponential moving average (EMA) update, penalizing through an additional $l_1$ loss deviations between every anchor feature and its corresponding ``slow-center":
+In the subsequent training epochs, we recompute the average feature and perform an exponential moving average (EMA) update, penalizing through an additional $l_1$ loss deviations between every \emph{anchor} feature and its corresponding ``slow-center":